ImadABID/MinTap/Tap/README.md

 To preform this task, the tap object offers the following methods :

-    await tap.setRule(
+    const ruleID = await tap.setRule(
         ruleName,
         filterCode,
-        minimizedAuxiliaryInformation,
         triggerName,
         actuatorName,
-        periodInMs = 10000
+        ingredients,
+        periodInMs,
+        properties
     )

-This function takes a filterCode and returns an ID of the created rule.
+This function takes the following parameters and returns an ID of the created rule.

+>💡 "optional" argument in this context means that the argument can be null.

-* ruleName : A string.
+* ruleName (optional) : A string.
 Meaningful for users only.
 * filterCode : It's the JavaScript code as a String that represents the filter code.
-* minimizedAuxiliaryInformation : As described in section 2.
-* triggerName : the trigger name as registered in tap.registerService().
+* triggerName (required) : the trigger name as registered in tap.registerService().
-* actuatorName : the actuator name as registered in tap.registerService().
+* actuatorName (required) : the actuator name as registered in tap.registerService().
+* ingredients (required) : an array of fields required for rule execution.
-* periodInMs : it's an optional parameter that defines the period in milliseconds between two rule executions.
+* periodInMs (required) : it's an optional parameter that defines the period in milliseconds between two rule executions.
 By default it takes 10 seconds.
+* properties (optional) : May contains minimizedAuxiliaryInformation (As described in section 2) if the clients is MinTap compatible.
+It this case it is defined like that :

+        properties = {
+            minimizedAuxiliaryInformation : minimizedAuxiliaryInformation
+        }

 Editing a rule :

     await editRule(
-        ruleId,
+        ruleID,
         ruleName,
         filterCode,
-        minimizedAuxiliaryInformation,
         triggerName,
+        ingredients,
         actuatorName,
-        periodInMs
+        periodInMs,
+        properties
     )

 Deleting a rule :